SylvKT/mpp-docs/README.md

-# mpp-docs
+# MPP Documentation
-A full documentation on the MPP API for http://www.multiplayerpiano.com.
+A full documentation on the [MPP](http://www.multiplayerpiano.com) API.

+See the [wiki](https://github.com/TehcJS/mpp-docs/wiki) for documentation.